Craven E. Silcott: History

-The House Bank was an institution within the United States House of Representatives from the 1830s until it was it was abolished in 1991 following the House banking scandal.
+The House Bank was an institution within the United States House of Representatives from the 1830s until it was abolished in 1991 following the House banking scandal.
 In the early years of the United States Congress, members had to physically go to the Treasury Building to receive their salaries.
 In the next several decades, representatives moved more of this power to the Speaker of the House, who delegated this to the Sergeant at Arms.
 In 1830, Speaker Andrew Stevenson created a formal office in the Capitol that representatives could go to.
 The Sergeant at Arms would be responsible for transferring the money from the Treasury to representatives.

 The House Bank had previously seen scandal.
 In 1832, Sergeant at Arms John Oswald Dunn embezzled thousands of dollars from several representatives' pay before resigning on June 25, 1832.
 On June 26, the House voted against a plan to investigate the amount stolen and reimburse the victims with public funds by 71–97.
 Most Jacksonians voted against the motion with Speaker Stevenson abstaining, white most Anti-Jacksonians voted for it.
 On June 28, the House reversed and voted to reimburse the victims $8,668.
 The House Bank would continue to be plagued by problems, and questioned remained about whether the Sergeant at Arms was an authorized disbursing officer (and handling public funds) or was a private individual acting on behalf of representatives to collect their salaries.